 Respondents observed that team-based care is occurring but had mixed responses on how attribution could better reflect current models of care delivery.
 Respondents cited the need to identify a responsible party but recognized that current models may assign accountability to entities that may not influence results.
 In particular, respondents raised concerns that models may assign accountability to primary care physicians for events and encounters unrelated to their practice.
-Respondents gave differing responses on whether attribution models should include clinicians other than physicians, nurse practitioners, or physician assistants.
-Some respondents noted that attribution models should consider who is developing the treatment plan while others encouraged models that promoted shared accountability.
-Including nonphysician clinicians could provide nonphysician clinicians with information about the quality of their care.
+Respondents gave differing responses on whether attribution models should include clinicians other than physicians, such as nurse practitioners or physician assistants.
+Some respondents noted that attribution models should consider who is developing the treatment plan, while others encouraged models that promoted shared accountability.
+Including nonphysician clinicians could promote more patient-centered care, encourage all team members to share responsibility, and could provide nonphysician clinicians with information about the quality of their care.
 However, attribution to a physician may be clearer, and a physician may have greater control over the patient's care.